Ideas for Healthy, High Calorie Meals and Snacks

 Cold or hot cereals with whole milk or heavy cream - higher calorie cereals include granola, frosted or filled wheat biscuits, raisin bran

-Egg, tuna or chicken salad with butter crackers
+Egg, tuna or chicken salad on croissant

-Meat, cheese, and fruit trays
+Meat, cheese, nut, and fruit trays

-Quesadillas and tacos with seasoned beef, chicken or steak, sour cream, guacamole, refried beans and olives
+Quesadillas and tacos with seasoned beef, chicken or steak, sour cream, guacamole, refried beans, and olives

 Spaghetti with pesto or meat sauce instead of plain tomato sauce